 To understand the superiority of the deep plane facelift, one has to first understand the history of the development of facelifts.
 Up until the 1970s, all facelifts that were performed were skin-only facelifts: incisions were made around the ears, and the skin of the patient’s face was elevated all the way to the nose on each side; the skin was then pulled tight around the ears, the excess skin was trimmed, and the incisions were closed.
 The results of these facelifts looked great for the first year, and then the skin stretched out again, and in a year, the patient looked the same as he or she did before surgery.

 As surgeons sought to find ways to produce longer-lasting results, the SMAS layer of the face was discovered.
-The SMAS is a layer of fibrous and fatty tissue between the skin of the face and the muscles that produce facial expression.
-By separating the SMAS from the skin and tightening the SMAS layer through various means in a facelift surgery, surgeons were able to produce results that lasted much longer than skin-only facelifts.
+The SMAS is a layer of fibrous and fatty tissue between the skin of the face and the muscles that produce facial expressions.
+By separating the SMAS from the skin and tightening the SMAS layer through various means in facelift surgery, surgeons were able to produce results that lasted much longer than skin-only facelifts.
 The SMAS facelift and its many variants have become the facelift procedure that is performed for about 90% of patients today.

 Unfortunately, the SMAS facelift has a major drawback—it does not lift the cheeks or reduce the heaviness of the nasolabial folds (the folds of check skin on either side of the nose).
 It also often does not fully eliminate the hanging jowls that aging produces around the corners of the mouth.
 This is because there are two sets of ligaments that are not released during a standard SMAS facelift—the zygomatic cutaneous ligaments (cheekbone to skin ligaments) and the mandibulocutaneous ligaments (jawbone to skin ligaments).
 Because these ligaments are not released, the “lift” of the facelift is not transmitted at all to the cheek tissues, and partially transmitted to the jowls.